Dirtbagging and Climbing in Leonidio, Greece

 Climbing in Leonidio gained a lot of popularity in recent years.
 It is a preferred winter getaway for European climbers, and with good reason – tons of sport climbing routes on high quality limestone, small and picturesque pebble beaches, seafood, Mediterranean cuisine, sunshine, and a laidback lifestyle all add to its charm, making it simply irresistible.

-The amount of climbing at Leonidio is impressive, if not overwhelming.
+The amount of climbing in Leonidio is impressive, if not overwhelming.
 There are over 2,500 routes, from 4 to 9a+, as well as projects.
 The biggest chunk of the routes is in the 6a to 7b range, making it a fantastic playground for all levels.
 It’s great for beginners, for those looking for mid-grades, those looking to get some mileage, and for those who like to try hard and push past their limit.

 Leonidio is renowned for its reddish limestone and full range of styles and difficulties.
 There are tufas to hug, stalactites to cut loose in style, roofs, crimpy vertical faces, gray technical slabs, you name it!